yazz/VisualJS/README.md

 <br/><br/><br/>
-## Company and team related questions
+# FAQ - Company and team related questions

 ### If Visual Javascript is privately funded then why are we not all working full time?
 We could work full time on Visual Javascript but we made a conscious decision to work part time on it until we know we have product market fit.
 This is so that we make sure that we are solving problems that people have in the real world.
 If we go full time too soon then we could lose touch with reality, as seems to happen with so many startups in this space.
 Of course, being part time is much harder, as things move much more slowly with regard to developing the product, but we expect that we will be more efficient since we won't be building stuff that isn't needed